 This can be seen clearly in the computer-simulated image here, where Europa, just entering the disk, is a bright white spot, while Ganymede, leaving the disk, is dark gray.

-The graphic depicts an actual transit which will be visible from the west coast of North America in the evening on Jan.
+The graphic depicts an actual transit that will be visible from the west coast of North America the evening of Jan.
 10. The event begins with the entry of Ganymede onto the face of Jupiter at 8:40 p.m.
 PST (11:40 p.m.
-EST; 0440 GMT Jan.
-11).
+EST).
 Incidentally, Jupiter's Great Red Spot will also be well placed for observation at this time.